-Total-200 quarter hours
+Total-200 guarter hours

-Students considering graduate school are urged to take a foreign language, usually French or German.
+1Students considering graduate school are urged to take a foreign language, usually French or German.

-Students considering graduate school or professional schools are urged to take PS 301, General Physics III.
+2Students considering graduate school or professional schools are urged to take PS 301, General Physics III.
 Note that this course has a prerequisite of MH 163.